Mission to Mars (attraction)

 Mission to Mars was an attraction located in Tomorrowland at Disneyland and at Walt Disney World's Magic Kingdom.
 It originally opened as Rocket to the Moon at Disneyland in 1955, and as Flight to the Moon in Walt Disney World on Christmas Eve 1971, before it was retooled to the Mars version in 1975.
 It then closed down in 1992 and 1993, respectively.
 The attraction simulated taking guests on a space trip to the Moon or Mars.

-The attraction was adapted by Disney into a feature film in 2000.
+The attraction was adapted by Disney into a feature film in 2000, eight years after the ride closed.

 History

 The show was originally named Rocket to the Moon, and it opened in 1955 along with Disneyland.
 The ride was refurbished as Flight to the Moon in 1967.
 On March 21, 1975, the destination was changed to Mars because humans had already been to the Moon.

-During that time, the attraction was considerably dated.
+The technology of Rocket to the Moon was reminiscent of the Hale’s Tours of the World amusement park rides, made to simulate travel by train.
+Walt Disney encountered this attraction as a child at Electric Park, Kansas City.

 The show was initially sponsored by McDonnell-Douglas.
 After sponsorship ended, logos referring to the company were removed from the attraction, but the outline of the stylized tail fin in the McDonnell-Douglas logo still remained part of the building's façade as Alien Pizza Planet.
 After the show closed in 1992, McDonnell-Douglas merged with Boeing in August 1997 in a US $13 billion stock swap, with Boeing as the surviving company.